dccircuit/IGME-235-Fall-2019/syllabus.md

 ## Course Materials and Communication
 There is a required textbook for this course.
 It is *Learning Web Design, 5th Edition* by Jennifer Niederst Robbins.
 In addition, there will be an assortment of online readings that you’ll receive over the course of the semester.
 They will be uploaded to or linked to from our myCourses content area.

-You may be assigned (or suggested) tutorials to complete from the Lynda.com website, which you can access for free using your RIT login.
+You may be assigned (or suggested) tutorials to complete from [LinkedIn Learning](https://www.linkedin.com/learning/), which you can access for free using your RIT login.

 Most course materials and example code will be distributed via GitHub and myCourses, and you will also be learning how to use Git and GitHub to manage your own exercise and project files.

 myCourses will be used for announcements, links to course content, quizzes and exams, assignment submissions, and grading.